 Washington Advanced Real Estate Practices (30 hours) - This required post-licensing course is an overview of advanced practices that may not have been covered in the broker's initial pre-license training course.
 Students will learn more about the workings of a real estate brokerage, how an agency relationship is (or is not) created, and when to rely on the supervisory designated or managing broker when advice is needed.

 Washington Real Estate Law (30 hours) - This post-licensing course will examine the various real estate laws that licensees are expected to know to practice real estate in a legal capacity.
 Students will be reminded what is meant by the unauthorized practice of law, and analyze the various legal laws that must be followed as outline by the Revised Code of Washington.

-Current Issues in Washington Residential Real Estate (3 hour CORE) - This course covers many important topics that a real estate broker should be aware of such as the latest Washington RCW changes, a reminder of agency duties, the DOL's advertising guidelines, and additional topics.
+Current Issues in Washington Residential Real Estate (3 hour CORE) - This course covers many important topics that a real estate broker should be aware of such as the latest Washington legislation updates, common consumer complaints, organizational structures, the DOL's advertising guidelines, and additional topics.

 Advanced Contract Law (4 hours) - In this advanced contracts course, the licensee will build upon their basic contract law knowledge to include concepts beyond the basics.
 The licensee will be introduced to the numerous problems which may arise in the formation, interpretation, and performance of a contract which may affect its validity.

 Buyer Agency (4 hours) - This course is designed to give the licensee a comprehensive overview of buyer agency.
 The history of the shift from mandatory sub-agency to buyer representation that converted the buyer from a customer to a client is discussed in great detail.